 Is Now The Time?

 Snowflake may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Snowflake is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been exceptional, over the last two years.
-And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its efficient customer acquisition is better than many similar companies.
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its customers are increasing their spending quite quickly, suggesting that they love the product, and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.